-- Line 2.
-Withholding from Form W-2G If the partnership has Wisconsin withholding from lottery prizes or other gambling winnings, enter the amount of Wisconsin withholding reported on Form W-2G for the partnership. - Line 3.
-Amended Return Amount Previously Paid Complete this line only if this is an amended 2018 Form 3.
+- Line 6.
+Estimated Tax Payments Enter estimated tax payments made, and overpayment applied from the prior year's return, minus any "quick re-fund" applied for on Form 4466W, Wisconsin Corporation or Pass-Through Entity Application for Quick Refund of Overpayment of Estimated. - Line 7.
+Amended Return Amount Previously Paid Complete this line only if this is an amended 2019 Form 3.
 Fill in the amount of tax you paid with your original Form 3 plus any additional amounts paid after it was filed.

 If you did not pay the full amount shown on your original Form 3, fill in only the portion that you actually paid.
 Also, include any additional tax that may have resulted if your original return was changed or audited.
-This includes additional tax paid with a previously filed 2018 amended return and additional tax paid as a result of a department adjustment to your return.
+This includes additional tax paid with a previously filed 2019 amended return and additional tax paid as a result of a department adjustment to your return.
 Do not include payments of interest or penalties.